Scott Tenorman Must Die: Reception and impact

 "Scott Tenorman Must Die" is one of the most acclaimed episodes of South Park, and, according to Stone, is one of the show's most notorious episodes.
-On IMDb, "Scott Tenorman Must Die" has the highest user rating of any South Park episode and one of the highest user ratings of any television episode.
 It was named one of the best sitcom episodes of all time by Vulture, one of the best sitcom episodes since 1990 by The A.V.
 Club, and one of the best TV episodes of the 21st century by The Plain Dealer.
-It has also topped several best-of lists for South Park episodes, including those by IGN, Variety, Kotaku, Boston.com, and The Ringer.
-The episode was included in the top five of lists of the best South Park episodes published by The Telegraph and TechRadar, and was called one of the show's best episodes of all time by Time and The Verge.
+It has also topped various best-of lists for South Park episodes, including those by IGN, Variety, Kotaku, Boston.com, and The Ringer.
+The episode was included in the top five of lists of the best South Park episodes published by The Daily Telegraph and TechRadar, and was called one of the show's best episodes of all time by Time and The Verge.

 Digital Spy and Special Broadcasting Service listed "Scott Tenorman Must Die" as one of the most controversial South Park episodes.
 Rolling Stone listed Cartman feeding Scott Tenorman his own parents as the second-best South Park moment, calling the episode "the perfect high-low amalgamation of the show's ability to be both shocking and brilliant at the same time", and IGN named Cartman describing Scott Tenorman's tears as "yummy" his best line from the show.
 Parker and Stone chose the episode as one of their eleven favorites in 2003, and one of their ten favorites in 2006.
 Fans voted the episode into the 2nd place in a major 2011 South Park vote held under the "Year of the Fan" promotion.

 The events of this episode are given new meaning in the season fourteen episode "201", in which Scott returns as the leader of the Ginger Separatist Movement, revealing to Cartman that, while researching his revenge upon Cartman, Scott learned that his own father Jack Tenorman (a fictional Denver Broncos right tackle) had fathered Cartman through an affair with Liane Cartman.
 This means that Eric Cartman unknowingly orchestrated his own father's death and fed him to his half-brother in "Scott Tenorman Must Die".
-Cartman is horrified by this revelation, not because he was responsible for his own fathers death, but for realizing that he is part ginger.
+Cartman is horrified by this revelation, not because he was responsible for his own father's death, but for realizing that he is part ginger.

 In the 2009 video game South Park Let's Go Tower Defense Play!, the player has to fight Scott Tenorman in a boss fight.
 In the 2012 game South Park: Tenorman's Revenge, the player is able to control the four main characters of the show, who have to battle Tenorman and his army of gingers, as the kids travel through time.